CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.1.1 Office Products.txt

 ### 2 11 Unauthorized exercise of rights in Office products

 Access rights are used as organizational measures to protect information, business processes and IT systems from unauthorized access.
 Improper access to Office products by unauthorized persons can compromise the confidentiality and integrity of the information by altering, deleting, or improperly creating information.
-Such vulnerabilities usually arise through incorrect rights.
+Such vulnerabilities usually arise due to incorrect rights.
 Affected business processes can be corrupted, inadvertently process erroneous information or disclose sensitive information.

 3 requirements
 ---------------